For Parents & Families

 No matter what the reason is for placement, treatment is individualized for each youth and geared toward gender-specific approaches and issues.
 For example, research shows that girls are relationship focused and respond best to a program that is geared toward building relationships and teaching an understanding of how their relationships impact their behavior choices.

-Core components of our residential treatment programs include:
+Core components of our residential treatment programs for youth include:

 - Behavioral health